Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ## How to set dev environment for flytekit?

 1. If you also change the code for flyteidl, flyteadmin, flyteplugins or flytepropeller, you can refer to the `How to set dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller?` to build the backends.
-If not, We can simply run `flytectl demo start`
+If not, run `flytectl demo start` to start

 ```shell
 virtualenv ~/.virtualenvs/flytekit